THE UNDERGRADUATE COLLEGE

 The Liberal Studies Major (LSM) is an optional second major designed to be paired with any BS major.
-The major consists of eight courses drawn from general education and elective requirements.
-Each LSM is student-owned and is significantly different from a traditional major that drills deep within a particular field of study, such as history or finance for example.
-Rather, it explores important themes such as ethics and social responsibility, global perspectives and media arts and society that cut across many disciplines of the arts and sciences and business.
-Through choice of a theme and related courses, discussions with faculty mentors, written annual retrospectives and design and completion of a personal culminating project, LSM students become practiced in recognizing and synthesizing important connections and intersections between and among distinct disciplines — they gain meaningful insights on important questions from a variety of vantage points.
+Students choose from one of nine LSM concentrations and then select eight courses from general education and elective requirements according to that concentration.
+Each LSM is student-owned and is significantly different from a traditional major that drills deep within a particular field of study, such as history or finance, for example.
+Rather, the LSM concentrations explore important themes such as ethics and social responsibility, global perspectives and media arts and society that cut across many disciplines of the arts and sciences and business.
+The LSM requires a student-designed culminating project, through which students synthesize the connections they have made between various disciplinary perspectives and ways of knowing acquired through the major.
 This process requires creativity, analytical thinking and communication, among other skills commonly considered essential in business and society.

 MINOR PROGRAMS OF STUDY

-The minors program gives undergraduate students the opportunity to expand their scope of knowledge and develop more knowledge in an area of study outside their majors and to receive formal recognition for their efforts.
+The minors program gives undergraduate students the opportunity to develop more knowledge in an area of study outside their majors and to receive formal recognition for these efforts.
 All departments offer minors.
-Business majors can broaden their exposure to the arts and sciences through a minor in one of the liberal arts, an interdisciplinary category or through a business minor in a different department.
-Arts and sciences majors can choose from an array of arts and sciences, business or interdisciplinary minors.
 A minor consists of at least 12 credits.
 The following is a list of available minors:

 MINORS IN BUSINESS

 - Minor in Business Studies